 Anyone who has done this knows it’s not easy!
 Here is where technology can help extract and clean performance data from disparate systems, engage with stakeholders for self-service interaction (which is increasingly “guided”), integrate to external data like benchmarks, identify trends, predict future performance and then automatically notify key stakeholders only when they need to take actions rather than requiring them to meander around pretty/“dumb” dashboards.
 This requires an orchestration of various tools such as S2P applications, analytics (with increasing machine learning), RPA tools like bots, market intelligence feeds, master data management tools, community benchmarking and so on.
 Luckily, there’s a healthy supply market for these tools, but some assembly is required!

-In the next and final installment of this series, we’ll dive into how to implement a few critical and problematic KPIs that require a little extra attention to execute well.
+In the next installment of this series, we’ll dive into how to implement a few critical and problematic KPIs that require a little extra attention to execute well.
 So, stay tuned!